nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 In the past, the common knowledge is scattered in people’s heads, and its formation requires repeated communication and confirmation.
 Today with the advancement of cryptography and distributed ledger technologies, algorithms and machines are replacing humans as the medium for the formation and storage of common knowledge.
 Every piece of data in the blockchain, including digital assets and smart contracts, is a piece of common knowledge.

 Blockchain systems are common knowledge bases.
-Participating in a blockchain network implies accepting and helping validate the common knowledge in the network.
+Participating in a blockchain network implies accepting and helping verify the common knowledge in the network.
 Transactions are stored in the blockchain, together with their proofs.
 Users of the blockchain can trust the validity of the transactions, and know other users trust it too.

 ### 7.2  General Purpose Common Knowledge Base